patchkit-net/patchkit-patcher-unity/README.md

 ## Getting the stable version

 It's pretty important to use a stable and tester patcher version.
 You will find stable releases in [here](https://github.com/patchkit-net/patchkit-patcher-unity/releases).
 Be careful, **pre-releases** are not suitable for production usage. **Master** branch is also not suitable for production usage.
 Always look for tags if you want to do an upgrade.

+## getdiskspaceosx
+The native library is already precompiled.

+If you need to recompile it, simply open the project file (`getdiskspaceosx/getdiskspaceosx.xcodeproj`) in XCode and build it.
+The bundle will be automatically copied into `Assets/Plugins/PatchKit/x86_64`.